-adly, Beware of thinking that heavy afflictions do

-always speak wrath in God against thee: No, sometimes they tpeak forth love, and God may be carrying on a love-defign thereby to thy foul, viz. to fubdue thy strong lusts, and draw thee nearer unto himfelf, as for these who think that the smarting rod and divine love cannot dwell together, let them read that paffage, Heb. xii.
-5, 6.
-"And ye have forgotten the exhortation which speaketh unto you as unto children, my fon, despise not thou the chastning of the Lord, nor faint when thou art rebuked of him.
-For whom the Lord loveth he chaftneth; and fcourgeth every fon whom he receiveth."

-of God under sharp afflictions.
-Some are ready to raze the foundation, quit their interest in God and the promifes, and cast away their hope and confidence, faying with Gideon, Judges vi.
-13. " Oh my lord, if the Lord be with us, why then is all this evil befallen us?"
+adly, Beware of thinking that heavy afflictions do always speak wrath in God against thee.
+No, fometimes they speak forth love, and God may be carrying on a love-defign thereby to thy foul, viz. to subdue thy strong lusts, and draw thee nearer unto himself.
+As for these who think that, the fmarting rod, and divine love, cannot dwell together, let them read that passage, Heb. xii.
+5. 6. " And ye have forgotten the exhorta-" tion, which speaketh unto you as unto chil-" dren, My fon, despise not thou the chastening " of the Lord, nor faint when thou art rebuked " of him.
+For whom the Lord loveth he cha-" fteneth; and fcourgeth every fon whom he " receiveth."
+4thly, Beware of desponding and distrustful thoughts of God under sharp afflictions.
+Some are ready to raze the foundation ; quit the ir interest in God and the promises, and cast away their hope and confidence, faying with Gideon, Judg. vi.
+13. "Oh! my lord, if the Lord be " with " with us, why then is all this evil befallen us?"
 So David was ready to draw a hafty conclusion, Pfal. xxxi.
-22. " I faid in my hafte I am cut off from before thine eyes."
+22. " I faid in my hafte, I am cut off " from before thine eyes."
 But this was the effect of unbelief; for he that believeth, will not make hafte.

-Athly, Beware of desponding and distrustful thoughts

-Direct.
+DIRECT.
 IV.
-Under fore trouble and distress, labour to exercise a strong and lively faith.
+Under fore trouble and diffress, labour to exercise a strong and lively faith.
 T was a noble and heroic refolution in that holy man Job under his fingular trials, Job xiii.
-15. "Though he flay me, yet will I trust in him." q. d.
-Let my strokes be never so fore and heavy, yet I will not let go my grips of his word and promifes, I will not raze thefe foundations of my hope.
-It was the way the pfalmift kept himfelf from finking under ais heavy burdens, Pfalm xxvii.
-13. " I had fainted anless I had believed to see the goodness of the Lord n the land of the living."
-Confider but a little the noble influence that faith hath to strengthen and support the foul under fore trials.

-if, Faith grips to the great gospel promise of falvation in and through Jesus Christ, and so secures he foul's main interest through cternity; which is enough to make the foul eafy in every lot.
+15. " Though he flay me, yet will I trust " in him."
+Q. d.
+Let my ftrokes be never fo fore and heavy, yet I will not let go my gripes of his word and promifes, I will not raze thefe foundations of my hope.
+It was this way the Pfalmist kept himself from sinking under his heavy burdens, Pfal. xxvii.
+13. "I had fainted " unless I had believed to fee the goodness of " the Lord in the land of the living."
+Confider but a little the noble influence that faith hath to strengthen and support the soul under fore trials.
+1/f, Faith gripes to the great gospel-promise of falvation in and through Jefus Christ, and fo fecures the foul's main interest through eternity: which is enough to make the foul easy in every lot.

-adly, Faith views God in Christ at the helm in the greatest storm, and so it " endures a seeing him who is invisible," Heb. xi.
+2dly, Faith views God in Christ at the helm in the greatest storm, and so it endures as feeing him who is invisible.
+Heb. xi.
 27.